statistikat/tatoo/README.md

 [![CRAN status](http://www.r-pkg.org/badges/version/tatoo)](https://cran.r-project.org/package=tatoo)

-There were some minor issues with the last tatoo version that CRAN didn't like, so it is currently offline on CRAN.
+There were some minor issues with the last tatoo version that CRAN didn't like.
 I hope to get it back up asap.

 ## Overview